-Laura Proctor is a freelance photojournalist based in Toronto, Ontario.
+Freelance photojournalist based in Toronto, Ontario

 lauraproctorphoto@gmail.com